whassani/objecta-labs/NEXT-STEPS.md

-# Next Steps - Getting Started with AgentForge
+# Next Steps - Getting Started with ObjectaLabs

 Congratulations!
 You now have a comprehensive foundation for your AI agent SaaS company.
 Here's what to do next.